 REPORT OF ACCOMPLISHMENTS - POLICE NUMBER PROJECT/ACTIVITY STATUS STATUS EXPLANATION 1 Construct Property Room Not Applicable/ Discontinued No longer a priority/ reassigned to other efforts or departments 2 Construct Special Operations facility and hangar Underway 3 Build new Training Academy Underway 4 Implement Emergency Police Dispatch (EPD) software through International Academies of Emergency Dispatch (IAED): Emergency Police Dispatch (EPD) software through International Academies of Emergency Dispatch (IAED) are protocols that ensure every dispatcher, day in day out, asks consistent questions.
 For every call, regardless of the situation, the public and first responders in the field can rely on dispatchers gathering and distributing reliable information.
 Not Applicable/ Discontinued No longer a priority/ reassigned to other efforts or departments 5 College to Cop Program: This program will provide college students interested in a career in law enforcement an internship with DeKalb County Police as a career option.
 The program will focus on students ages 18 to 22.
-Not Started 6 Career Exploration Program: This program will provide middle and high school students with an internship with the DeKalb County Police Department to expose them to the culture, values, and traditions of the police profession, along with helping to build better relationships and trust with law enforcement.
-Not Started
+Not Started Delayed due to changes in priorities or funding 6 Career Exploration Program: This program will provide middle and high school students with an internship with the DeKalb County Police Department to expose them to the culture, values, and traditions of the police profession, along with helping to build better relationships and trust with law enforcement.
+Not Started Delayed due to changes in priorities or funding

-NUMBER PROJECT/ACTIVITY STATUS STATUS EXPLANATION 01 Implement the DeKalb Community Greenspace Plan which in part seeks to develop a partnership to acquire and preserve flood plain areas which are suitable for park, recreational, and greenway use.
-Underway EXPLANATION 02 Continue to restore open areas of parks along Ponce de Leon in accordance with historic landscape preservation guidelines.
+REPORT OF REPORT OF ACCOMPLISHMENTS - PARKS AND RECREATION NUMBER PROJECT/ACTIVITY STATUS STATUS EXPLANATION 01 Implement the DeKalb Community Greenspace Plan which in part seeks to develop a partnership to acquire and preserve flood plain areas which are suitable for park, recreational, and greenway use.
+Underway 02 Continue to restore open areas of parks along Ponce de Leon in accordance with historic landscape preservation guidelines.
 Establish parks and open space standards based on equity of access, optimal level of service and cost effectiveness, and a positive and inviting image.
 Underway 03 Refine the county's greenway program, continue to apply for grant(s) from the Georgia Greenspace Trust Fund and complete all necessary steps to qualify for a grant.
 Ensure that all grants are properly spent in support of the county's greenway program.
-Underway 04 Develop 80 miles of greenways as connections to nature for people (8 miles per year).
-Underway 05 Acquire 200 acres of open space per year to provide for active and passive parks, multi-dimensional recreation facilities, and trails.
+04 Develop 80 miles of greenways as connections to nature for people (8 miles per year).
+Underway 05 Acquire 200 acres of open space per year to provide for active and passive parks, multi- dimensional recreation facilities, and trails.
 Underway 06 Develop a program to rebuild and maintain the Decatur-Stone Mountain bicycle trail as part of countywide bicycle trail plan.
 Provide park-like areas as rest and exercise stops Underway 07 Implement a Capital Improvements Plan to construct new facilities and rehabilitate existing parks.
-Completed 08 Using creative financing, create four new community parks that provide a balance of active and passive spaces Underway 09 Project #1: Rainbow Park Amphitheater- An Amphitheater will be construction at Rainbow park for outdoor concerts Completed 10 Project #2: Tobie Grant Recreation Center- A new recreation center will be constructed at Tobie Grant Park Not Applicable/ Discontinued No longer a priority/ reassigned to other efforts o departments
+Completed 08 Using creative financing, create four new community parks that provide a balance of active and passive spaces Underway 09 Project #1: Rainbow Park Amphitheater- An Amphitheater will be construction at Rainbow park for outdoor concerts Completed 10 Project #2: Tobie Grant Recreation Center- A new recreation center will be constructed at Tobie Grant Park Not Applicable/ Discontinued No longer a priority/ reassigned to other efforts or departments X